Lipschitz-free spaces over properly metrisable spaces and approximation properties: Abstract

 \section{Abstract}

-Let $T$ be a `properly metrisable' topological space, that is, locally compact, separable and metrisable.
+Let $T$ be a topological space admitting a compatible proper metric, that is, a locally compact, separable and metrisable space.
 Let $\cM^T$ be the non-empty set of all proper metrics $d$ on $T$ compatible with its topology, and equip $\cM^T$ with the topology of uniform convergence, where the metrics are regarded as functions on $T^2$.
-We prove that if $T$ is uncountable then the set $\cA^T_f$ of metrics $d\in\cM^T$ for which the Lipschitz-free space $\free{T,d}$ fails the approximation property is a dense set in $\cM^T$.
-Combining this with a result of Dalet, we conclude that for any properly metrisable space $T$, $\cA^T_f$ is either empty or dense in $\cM^T$.
+We prove that the set $\cA^{T,1}$ of metrics $d\in\cM^T$ for which the Lipschitz-free space $\free{T,d}$ has the metric approximation property is a dense set in $\cM^T$, and is furthermore residual in $\cM^T$ when $T$ is zero-dimensional.
+We also prove that if $T$ is uncountable then the set $\cA^T_f$ of metrics $d\in\cM^T$ for which $\free{T,d}$ fails the approximation property is dense in $\cM^T$.
+Combining the last statement with a result of Dalet, we conclude that for any `properly metrisable' space $T$, $\cA^T_f$ is either empty or dense in $\cM^T$.

 \keywords{Lipschitz-free space, Cantor set, approximation property} \subjclass[2020]{Primary 46B20, 46B28}